kgoderis/openhab-addons/bundles/org.openhab.io.homekit/src/main/java/org/openhab/io/homekit/Ideas/Specstory - Bundles and Configuration.md

 ## **Summary**

 - The **IO bundle** implements both interfaces, but only registers/exposes `HomekitServer` as an OSGi service.
-- The **Binding bundle** only depends on and uses the `HomekitServer` interface, never seeing the protocol details of `AccessoryServer`.
+- The **Binding bundle** only depends on and uses the `HomekitServer` interface, never seeing the protocol details of `HomekitAccessoryServer`.
 - This keeps the protocol details encapsulated and the API boundary clean.

 ---